 This potential budget impact analysis included the estimated number of individuals in the US who would be eligible for treatment.
-To this end, we used inputs for the projected average US population size from 2021-2025 (339,640,651 individuals) and MG prevalence in the setting of MGFA clinical classification II-IV (20,000 MG cases per 100,000 US individuals, 69% of which with classification II-IV disease), yielding 46,870 gMG patients.^{81,82} Based on methods reported within a CADTH Common Drug Review report of eculizumab in gMG, we assumed that 100% of these gMG patients would be diagnosed.80 We went on to assume that 100% of patients would be eligible for treatment with efgartigimod.
+To this end, we used inputs for the projected average US population size from 2021-2025 (339,640,651 individuals) and MG prevalence in the setting of MGFA clinical classification II-IV (20,000 MG cases per 100,000 US individuals, 69% of which with classification II-IV disease), yielding 46,870 gMG patients. ^{83,84} Based on methods reported within a CADTH Common Drug Review report of eculizumab in gMG, we assumed that 100% of these gMG patients would be diagnosed.
+82 We went on to assume that 100% of patients would be eligible for treatment with efgartigimod.
 For the purposes of this analysis, 20% of these 46,870 patients initiated new efgartigimod treatment in each of the five years, resulting in 9,374 additional patients treated each year.

-Comparators in the budget impact model included eculizumab and conventional therapy.
-Conventional therapy consisted of thymectomy when appropriate, acetylcholinesterase inhibitor, corticosteroids and/or non-steroidal immunosuppressive therapy.
-Starting market share for eculizumab in the model was based off of analyst projections for eculizumab revenue and total MG pharmaceutical spend through 2025.83-85 These analyses suggested an initial modeled market share of 2.27% by patient volume for eculizumab, with the remaining 97.73% of initial market share by patient volume attributed to conventional therapies.
+Conventional therapy consisted of thymectomy when appropriate, acetylcholinesterase inhibitors, corticosteroids and/or non-steroidal immunosuppressive therapy.
+Starting market share for eculizumab in the model was based off of analyst projections for eculizumab revenue and total MG pharmaceutical spend through 2025.
+85-87 These analyses suggested an initial modeled market share of 2.27% by patient volume for eculizumab, with the remaining 97.73% of initial market share by patient volume attributed to conventional therapies.
 In the efgartigimod scenario, efgartigimod added to conventional therapy market uptake was drawn proportionally from eculizumab and conventional therapies.
+Additionally, we used an estimate of net price (FSS-derived price for eculizumab and IVIG, from which a placeholder price for efgartigimod was calculated), and the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) in our estimates of efgartigimod's potential budget impact.

-ICER's methods for estimating potential budget impact are described in detail elsewhere and have recently been updated.^{86,87} The intent of our revised approach to budgetary impact is to document the percentage of patients that could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.
+ICER's methods for estimating potential budget impact are described in detail elsewhere and have recently been updated.^{88,89} The intent of our revised approach to budgetary impact is to document the percentage of patients that could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.

 Using this approach to estimate potential budget impact, we then compared our estimates to an updated budget impact threshold that represents a potential trigger for policy mechanisms to improve affordability, such as changes to pricing, payment, or patient eligibility.
 As described in ICER's methods presentation, this threshold is based on an underlying assumption that health care costs should not grow much faster than growth in the overall national economy.
-From this foundational assumption, our potential budget impact threshold is derived using an estimate of growth in US gross domestic product (GDP) +1%, the average number of new drug approvals by the FDA over the most recent five-year period for which data were available, and the contribution of spending on retail and facility-based drugs to total health care spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most recent five-year period for which data were spending over the most period spender spending over the most period spender spe
+From this foundational assumption, our potential budget impact threshold is derived using an estimate of growth in US gross domestic product (GDP) +1%, the average number of new drug approvals by the FDA over the most recent five-year period for which data were available, and the contribution of spending on retail and facility-based drugs to total health care spending over the most recent five-year period for which data were available.